josesowl/gifcard-expert-react/README.md

 This project was bootstrapped with [Vite] and [React].

-click on [ https://gifcard-expert-jose.netlify.app ] to see the app.
+just need to click [here](https://gifcard-expert-jose.netlify.app) to see the app.

 ## Available Scripts